How to spend a weekend in San Diego

 For 2019 I’m planning a West Coast USA road trip throughout California and I’m hoping that San Diego will be on the list for one of the cities to visit and so I’ve been researching the best ways to spend a few days there.

-San Diego is well known for its beaches, parks and warm climate so it sounds like the perfect place to chill and spend some time exploring the coast, after the bright lights of LA and exploring the hipster scene in San Francisco.
+As there is so much to see and do in this city, whether it is beaches, parks or a warm climate, San Diego sounds like the perfect place to chill and spend some time exploring the coast, after the bright lights of LA and exploring the hipster scene in San Francisco.

 Places to stay